mlemartien/snc_api_identifyCI/README.md

 This code snippet is an example for the ServiceNow IRE API `SNC.IdentificationEngineScriptableApi.identifyCI`.

 In this example we try to identify a computer using a combination of its name (direct identification) and one of its network adapters (lookup identification).
-CMDB table `cmdb_ci_network_adapter` has a reference field `cmdb_ci` relating it to is parent CI.
+CMDB table `cmdb_ci_network_adapter` has a reference field `cmdb_ci` referencing its parent CI.

 Example:
 ```js